-Headhunter specialising in Product, Design, and Digital Transformation | Executive Search | Global Network | Berlin based
+Headhunter specializing in expert search for Digital Transformation | Global Network | Berlin-based

 Embrace Variety

-Berlin Dribbble meetup
+Berlin Dribbble Meetup

 In February I joined on a panel with Jinhi Kim and Eric Walsh from BCG Digital Ventures and Moritz von Volkmann from Onefootball.
 Christoph Gromer from MING Labs, Irina Nikolovska from The Family and Karsten Weil of UFOMAMMOOT have given presentations.
 The format was developed and hosted by Iryna Nezhynska of Jolocom.